econ-ark/Life-Cycle-Prime-Time/content/life-cycle-prime-time.md

 For example, the employer's contract is with the employee, not with the employee's heirs.
 The employer's duty is to craft a plan that is expected to permit the employee to have adequate resources for their own expenditures during retirement.
 These legal considerations effectively prohibit the advisor from including a bequest motive in its optimization objective.[^planprovideradvantage]

-%% MNW: What's the point of this paragraph?
-I don't think employers usually *control the magnitude* of employee contributions to a 401(k).
-They can provide some match, but they can neither mandate participation nor cap contributions.

 [^planprovideradvantage]: One way to accommodate this requirement would be to limit the empirical sample used to estimate the model to childless people.
 This might not be feasible with public datasets like the SCF because the sample sizes might be too small; but with large administrative data of the kind available to 401(k) providers it should be possible.